Warszawa1/learning-authentication/README.md

 In this project, I explored various levels of authentication and security measures, building up to OAuth.
 Here are the key concepts covered:

-Basic Authentication (Email and Password)
+1.**Basic Authentication (Email and Password)
     The simplest form of authentication.
     Implementation details: storing passwords securely.

-Encryption and Hashing
+2.**Encryption and Hashing
     Understanding the differences between encryption and hashing.
     Implementation of secure password hashing algorithms.

-Salting Passwords
+3.**Salting Passwords
     Adding salt to passwords for improved encryption.
     Preventing rainbow table attacks.

-Cookies and Sessions Management
+4.**Cookies and Sessions Management
     Using cookies to store session information securely.
     Best practices for session management.

-Environment Variables
+5.**Environment Variables
     Securely managing sensitive information using environment variables.
     Avoiding hardcoding secrets in the source code.

-Google OAuth Credentials Setup
+6.**Google OAuth Credentials Setup
     Setting up Google OAuth credentials for authentication.
     Configuring the OAuth consent screen.

-Implementing "Sign In with Google"
+7.**Implementing "Sign In with Google"
     Integrating Google Sign-In into the application.
     Handling OAuth tokens and user sessions.

-Dependencies:
-body-parser
-ejs
-express
-pg

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+## 📦 Dependencies
+This project relies on the following dependencies:

+- `body-parser`
+- `ejs`
+- `express`
+- `pg`

 📧 Contact
 Irene - iav2020@hotmail.com